ankane/field_test/README.md

 experiment.variant(participant, variant: "green")
 ```

+You can also change a user’s variant from the dashboard.

 ## Config

 By default, bots are returned the first variant and excluded from metrics.
 Change this with: